Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Abstract

 \section{Abstract}

-The set of local modes and the ridge lines estimated from a dataset are important summary characteristics of the data-generating distribution.
-In this work, we consider estimating the local modes and ridges from point cloud data in a product space with two or more Euclidean/directional metric spaces.
-Specifically, we generalize the well-known (subspace constrained) mean shift algorithm to the product space setting and illuminate some pitfalls in such generalization.
-We derive the algorithmic convergence of the proposed method, provide practical guidelines on the implementation, and demonstrate its effectiveness on both simulated and real datasets.
+The set of local modes and density ridge lines are important summary characteristics of the data-generating distribution.
+In this work, we focus on estimating local modes and density ridges from point cloud data in a product space combining two or more Euclidean and/or directional metric spaces.
+Specifically, our approach extends the (subspace constrained) mean shift algorithm to such product spaces, addressing potential challenges in the generalization process.
+We establish the algorithmic convergence of the proposed methods, along with practical implementation guidelines.
+Experiments on simulated and real-world datasets demonstrate the effectiveness of our proposed methods.